Add PDUs

 - Tags: Include a comma-separated list of tags to categorize this power unit.

-- Notes: Optionally add notes regarding this power unit.
+- Notes: Optionally add notes about this power unit.

-Device: Associating your PDU with a device is required only if you want to track IP address, life cycle, or other asset information for the PDU; IP and asset info is tracked via the chosen device (optional).
+- Device: Associate the PDU with a device.
+This is optional unless you want to track IP address, lifecycle, or other asset information for the PDU.

-- Serial #: If PDU is mapped to a device, the serial number of the mapped device is shown here.
+- Serial #: If the PDU is mapped to a device, the mapped device's serial number appears here.

-- Asset #: If PDU is mapped to a device, the asset number of the mapped device is shown here.
+- Asset #: If the PDU is mapped to a device, the mapped device's asset number appears here.

-Infeeds: Power infeed information will display here (n/a; auto-discovered).
+- Infeeds: Power infeed information displays here (n/a; auto-discovered).

-Custom Fields: Any custom fields you have created for PDUs will display here (optional).
+- Custom Fields: Any custom fields you created for PDUs appear here.

 Automatically Created Ports

-When you click Save, the new PDU is created and PDU ports are automatically generated based on the port layout defined by the chosen PDU model.
-For information on defining your PDU model(s), see the Defining PDU Models section of the Device42 Docs.
+When you click Save, Device42 creates the new PDU and automatically generates ports based on the layout defined by the selected PDU model.
+For information about defining PDU models, see Defining PDU Models.

-To track details about a PDU (for example, its serial number, asset number, IP address, purchase information, and life-cycle management), map the PDU to a device.
-Create a device for the purpose of PDU mapping as follows:
+To track details such as the PDU's serial number, asset number, IP address, purchase information, and lifecycle information, map the PDU to a device.
+Create a device for PDU mapping as follows:

-- Create a new device, setting its Type to unknown (see image above).
-For better organization, we recommend (but do not require) that you give the device the same name as the PDU that you will be mapping it to.
+- Create a new device and set its Type to unknown (see the image above).
+For easier organization, you can give the device the same name as the PDU you plan to map.

-- Set the new device's subtype to PDU (see the above image).
-There is no need to define hardware, and all other fields are optional.
+- Set the new device's subtype to PDU (see the image above).
+You do not need to define hardware, and all other fields are optional.

 - Save the new device.

-- Head back to the PDU CI that will be linked to the device you just created.
-Edit the PDU by clicking the edit button, and click the magnifying glass on the Device Mapping option (see the image below).
-Choose the device you created in Steps 1-3 by clicking on its name in the Select Device popup.
+- Return to the PDU CI that will be linked to the device you just created.
+Edit the PDU, then click the magnifying glass next to Device in the Device Mapping section (see the image below).
+In the Select Device window, click the device you created in steps 1 through 3.

 - Save the changes to the PDU.

-Viewing and Navigating Between a Mapped PDU and Device
+View and Navigate Between a Mapped PDU and Device

-You can easily navigate from a device to the PDU it's plugged into or from a PDU to the device page of the device that's plugged into it.
-The PDU mapping page links to the device details page (see the above image) and the device mapping page links back to the PDU details page (see the image below).
+After mapping is complete, you can navigate between the PDU and the related device.
+The PDU page links to the device details page (see the image above), and the device page links back to the PDU details page (see the image below).